 Bananas may be introduced as soon as a baby is ready to start solids, which is generally around 6 months of age.

 Yes.
 Bananas are packed with carbohydrates to energize the body and essential nutrients that babies need to thrive, like folate, vitamin B6, vitamin C, and potassium.
 Together these nutrients support the nervous system, skin health, iron absorption, and blood pressure.
-A bonus: bananas contain more antioxidants than many berries, herbs, and vegetables!
+A bonus: bananas contain more antioxidants than many berries, herbs, and vegetables.

 Nutrients vary by ripeness.
 For example, all bananas contain a good amount of fiber to build a healthy digestive system, but less-ripe bananas contain more prebiotic fiber than ripe bananas, which contain more soluble fiber.
-No matter the stage of ripeness, bananas are a great addition to a child’s diet and an excellent snack when paired with a healthy protein or fat, such as nut butter that has been thinned with yogurt to reduce the choking hazard for kids.

 No. Although bananas are not considered a common allergen, reactions to banana have been reported.
 Individuals with ragweed allergy, latex allergy, or oral allergy syndrome (also called pollen food allergy syndrome) may be sensitive to bananas.
 Oral allergy syndrome typically causes mild, temporary itching, tingling, or burning in the mouth, which usually resolves on its own.
 Cooking banana before serving can minimize oral allergy symptoms.
 Individuals with oral allergy syndrome are also unlikely to react to banana-flavored foods.